Instagram is a powerhouse.

 Take a look at how Marie Forleo does it:

-And if you’re looking for ecommerce inspiration and motivation, follow Oberlo on Instagram!
+And if you’re looking for entrepreneur inspiration and motivation, follow Oberlo on Instagram!
 (Sorry, couldn’t help myself.)

 17. Go Behind the Scenes: Aritzia